Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 - **Direction**: Positive relationship (higher high school GPA is associated with higher college GPA)
 - **Form**: Roughly linear
 - **Strength**: There is a weak relationship when high school GPA < 3.0 ($r = 0.32$) and a fairly strong relationship when high school GPA > 3.0 ($r = 0.68$).
 - **Unusual**: As seen with the strength, there is greater variability in college GPA among individuals with lower high school GPA.
 That variability decreases with increased high school GPA.
-We call this pattern of unequal variation as **"thickening"** or **heteroscedasticity** (this terms is used quite a bit in Econometrics).
+We call this pattern of unequal variation as **"thickening"** or **heteroscedasticity** (this term is used quite a bit in Econometrics).

 The code below computes the correlation coefficients separately for students with high school GPAs above 3 and for students with high school GPAs less than or equal to 3.
 We see that the correlation is higher for the high GPA group.